 Visits to schools and colleges - including specialist expert talks and mentoring

 It is possible for us to arrange for one of our engineering school members to visit your school, and give a talk on an area of state-of-the-art engineering research and/or an overview of University of Birmingham Mechanical Engineering degree opportunities.
 It may also sometimes be possible for a group of your students to arrange a skype seminar with one of our subject-experts.
-Members of the School of Mechanical Engineering often also visit schools to run engineering related activities, promote engineering as a career and participate in numerous roles, such as mentors and project judges, amongst others.
+Members of the Department of Mechanical Engineering often also visit schools to run engineering related activities, promote engineering as a career and participate in numerous roles, such as mentors and project judges, amongst others.

 The Big Bang UK Young Scientists & Engineers Fair

-Members of the School participate at the yearly Big Bang Fair held at the National Exhibition Centre in Birmingham.
+Members of the Department participate at the yearly Big Bang Fair held at the National Exhibition Centre in Birmingham.
 In 2014, Mr Carl Hingley and the UoB racing team were invited to display their formula racing car simulator at the education event.
 Over a 2 day period, an incredible 19,000 visitors saw the car, and 2,000 members of the public sat in the car and drove the simulator.
 Members of the School, also engage with the event, taking on volunteering and judging roles, amongst others.

 University of Birmingham Formula Student Team (UBRacing Team)